Is Your Sunscreen adding to your Health?

 Our Healthy Skin Guidelines:

-1. Use a Natural Physical Barrier (apply 20 minutes after being in sun)
+1. Use a Natural Physical Barrier

-Some thing to take into consideration are:
+Some things to take into consideration are:

-For example, Badger is considered a ‘Physical Barrier’ Sunscreen whereas many sunscreens on the market are considered ‘Chemical Barriers’.
+For example, Badger (and other healthier options) is considered a ‘Physical Barrier’ Sunscreen whereas many sunscreens on the market are considered ‘Chemical Barriers’.
 Physical Barrier Sunscreens create a protective film on the top of the skin’s surface that reflects the harmful ultraviolet rays of the sun before it can reach living tissue.
 The two most common ingredients in physical barrier type sunblocks are zinc oxide or titanium dioxide.
 Zinc oxide is used in Badger’s suncreen because it was determined that it was the safest & most effective choice, and it has been used effectively and safely for hundreds of years.

 Or, you can always make your own sunscreen.
 It really is simple once you have the right ingredients.